What is Cacao?

 Chocolate is believed to contain caffeine.
 However there is recent speculation that the caffeine-like effects of chocolate may come strictly from its theobromine and phenylethylamine, a natural amphetamine linked with romance.
 In fact, it is the combination of these two ingredients that many experts say produces an aphrodisiac effect.
 Theobromine stimulates the nervous and cardiac systems and phenylethylamine acts as an antidepressant.

-Chocolate for your sex life
+Theobromine can improve your sex life

 To test the alkaloid, it was orally fed to rats to prove the effects on the sexual organs.
 A study completed in 1992 demonstrated that pure theobromine caused greater sperm count and testicular swelling.
 But, once it’s mixed with cacao extract (to more closely resemble chocolate), it doesn’t have the strength to produce the same type of growth.
 Although the test did show that the chocolate-like mixture produced irregularities in high doses, whether or not the theobromine was in fact producing healthy sperm count was not mentioned.

 Theobroma cacao may have given the Aztecs their strength to raise an empire.
 But theobromine without the cacao can’t.
 It doesn’t produce aphrodisiac effects without the other elements of cacao.
 The polyphenols of cacao act as antioxidants which protect the body’s health.
 They protect against free radicals.
-In fact, their antioxidant effects are actually similar to the health benefits of much-touted oolong and green teas.
+In fact, their antioxidant effects are actually similar to the health benefits of much-touted Oolong and green teas.

 FREE APHRODISIAC NEWSLETTER